dataminelab/datareporter/SETUP.md

 visit http://localhost:8080/ instead of using port 5050

 To run Python debugger:
-docker-compose stop server && docker-compose run --rm --service-ports server debug && docker-compose start server
+docker compose stop server && docker compose run --rm --service-ports server debug && docker compose start server

-To log messages to/from Plywood add to the Plywood env (in docker-compose) following variable: `LOG_MODE=request_and_response` or `LOG_MODE=response_only`
+To log messages to/from Plywood add to the Plywood env (in docker compose) following variable: `LOG_MODE=request_and_response` or `LOG_MODE=response_only`

 ### Docker installation issues